What makes one person’s job search successful?

 Networking will always make job search easier but some of my successful clients have landed just by applying online.
-Others have effectively worked a network and landed and still others have not been able to land even with the support of an effective network.
+Others effectively worked a network and landed while other job seekers can’t find a job even with the support of an effective network.

 Is it Interviewing Skills?

 Some people naturally interview better than others.
 Others prepare for interviews better and then do better.
 And others interview well but don’t win the job.